Boy, do I love finding new photographs of ancestors!

 Berte’s daughter Christie married a man surnamed Albertson and had 10 children.
 Thus, the numerous Albertson cousins we have today.
 They are actually half cousins because we descend from Petter Pettersen Aabyrge and they descend from Christie Johannesdatter Lereim, who shared the same mother but not the same father.

 You can see the new image of Berte in the family chart above.
 A larger view is shown below.
 I suspect the photograph was taken in the early 1870s.
 Certainly it was taken after their arrival in the United States in 1866 because the original full image, also displayed below, shows Berte with her two daughters as young adults.
 Possibly it was taken at the time of Anna’s wedding to P.P.
 Swenson in December 1871.
-I doubt it would have been taken as early as 1868 when Christie’s wedding with Elling Albertson took place.
-Certainly it’s an American not a Norwegian photograph.
+I doubt it was taken as early as 1868 when Christie’s wedding with Elling Albertson took place.

 Here are larger images of the two daughters: